Barney Old Coyote

 Barney was a singer, dancer, Master of Ceremonies, announcer and authority all his life.
 These activities were from coast-to-coast and over most of Indian country.
 His extensive knowledge of songs and dances is called upon frequently on a continuing basis.
 He conducts ceremonies, seminars, workshops and retreats as an authority on Crow and traditional cultural issues.
 He also conducts pipe ceremonies and warrior’s homecoming rituals for the tribe as in the inauguration of elected Tribal Executive Officers, December 2004 and the Historic Reunion of the HIDATSA-CROW-KIOWA Tribes, June 2004.
 He has been honored many times for work with Indian issues and causes.
 Montana State University, Bozeman cited him for “being a spokesman of excellence across language and cultural barriers”.

 Barney Old Coyote is a decorated veteran of World War II and gave the keynote address at the Pentagon, November 2000 during the celebration of Indian participation in the US military.
-He is a retired Civil Servant, Bank President and Director and Founder, Native American Studies, Montana State University, Bozeman, Montana.
-He was special assistant to the Secretary, US Department of the Interior, Assistant Area Director and Superintendent, Bureau of Indian Affairs.
+He is a retired Civil Servant, Bank President, and Director, and Founder, Native American Studies, Montana State University, Bozeman, Montana.
+He was a special assistant to the Secretary, US Department of the Interior, Assistant Area Director and Superintendent, Bureau of Indian Affairs.
 Barney is a continuing member of the Crow Culture Committee.

 Barney Old Coyote